FANZ-Econometric/Econometric-documentation/API Access/Response_Body.md

 > | Nutrient      | string  | P   | Nutrient identifier one of P, K, S, Rpr, Ca |

 ### ConstantAmount Object
+#### The constant params used if the scenario is an Constant scenario, see modelrequest section
 > | name      |  type     | value               | description                                                           |
 > |-----------|-----------|-------------------------|-----------------------------------------------------------------------|
 > | Fertiliser      | string  |  1  | Integer index of Fertiliser from Fertiliser database, may be null for a non constant scenario  |